Dominick and Eugene: Reception

-Janet Maslin of The New York Times said: "As directed by Robert M. Young, Dominick and Eugene has a refreshing plainness and a welcome unwillingness to milk the story for more pathos than is warranted.
+J. Maslin of The New York Times wrote:

+"As directed by Robert M. Young, Dominick and Eugene has a refreshing plainness and a welcome unwillingness to milk the story for more pathos than is warranted.
 It examines the brothers' growing realization that, at 26, they must become more independent of one another.
 But it accomplishes this by means of genuinely involving plot developments, along with a rather startling denouement.
 The screenplay by Alvin Sargent and Corey Blechman, from a story by Danny Porfirio, might seem more frankly manipulative were it not for the mutual love and concern conveyed by the two stars."